parafoxia/analytix/docs/guides/dimensions.md

 | 11 | 2021-11 | 93 453  | 8 334  | 2 602    |
 | 12 | 2021-12 | 7 604   | 1 138  | 88       |

 As you can see, doing this has added an extra column (month), as well as split the original row into 12 separate ones.
 Using this, we can see that our channel performed the best in April and the worst in December.
 It might be worth seeing what sort of content was put out in April (as well as August and November) and trying to do more of that going forward.

+## Using multiple dimensions

 For report types that allow it, we can even split the data further; lets add “subscribedStatus” as a dimension (the below data has been truncated for brevity):